kmarkley/Indigo-Confirmed-Lock/README.md

 # Confirmed Lock
-This plugin combines lock devices with (optional) door and deadbolt sensors to provide additional confirmation that a lock is actually, literally, really truly locked.
+This plugin combines lock devices with (optional) door and deadbolt sensors to provide additional confirmation that a lock is actually, literally, really, truly locked.

 Lock and unlock commands sent to the plugin device will cause the plugin to attempt multiple times to lock or unlock the physical lock device, until confirmation is obtained.

-If the plugin fails to confirm the state of the physical lock, the plugin will optionally execute Action Group may be executed, as well as optionally create a Pester to repeat the Action Group.
+If the plugin fails to confirm the state of the physical lock, the plugin will optionally execute an Action Group, as well as optionally create a Pester to repeat the Action Group.

 ## Confirmed Lock devices